 Experts believe we take less than a tenth of a second to decide whether we are going to buy a product with packaging playing a vital role in that decision.

 As a result, big brands employ a range of packaging tricks designed to encourage us to part with our cash.

 So, what are the clever tactics big brands use to lure us in?

 1. Celebrity endorsements

 Whether it’s George Clooney selling Nespresso or Holly Willoughby selling bedsheets getting a celebrity to endorse a product will help it sell.

-Marketing and psychology experts told Which? that consumers trust people more than claims, especially if that person is well-liked and respected.
+Marketing and psychology professionals told Which? that consumers trust people more than claims, especially if that person is well-liked and respected.

 As well as celebrity endorsements, celebrity-branded ranges also sell well.

 If you’re making a snap decision and only scanning the packaging, then brands need to get their point across.
 In order to do this many will print keywords repeatedly on the box or bottle.

 Companies will add extra packaging to make a product seem more expensive or to make toiletries appear ‘medicinal’ and ‘serious’, according to the experts interviewed by Which?.
 This makes us trust the product more.